 - ". . . that the use for which the permit is requested will not: - 1.
-Be detrimental to the health, safety and general welfare of the area; - 3.
-Create a potential hazard for fire, panic, or other danger;
+Be detrimental to the health, safety and general welfare of the area;

 There is no discussion and no analysis of the potential impacts of a thermal runaway, explosion, fire and release of toxic gases to anyone or anything outside the facility itself.